Developmental Education

 TSI-A College Ready Scores and Developmental Education Placement for Mathematics

-Students who have not satisfied the mathematics TSI requirement, must enroll in one of the following placement options:
+Students who have not satisfied the TSI mathematics (TSIM) requirement are required to enroll in one of the following placement options:

 College Ready